 Together, we’ve been to 20+ countries on four continents.
 However, we’re considering travelling as a couple in the future since Dan is busy with his studies.

 Our blog’s name was inspired by the song “Farther On” by Jackson Browne, a favourite singer-songwriter.
 As a baby boomer couple and dreamers, we can relate and resonate ourselves in the song (check out video link and lyrics below).
 It is about chasing dreams, welcoming change and moving forward.
 Life is full of challenges and we should not give up no matter how tough the struggles become.
 We must have faith and hearts full of hope as we continue our pursuit of happiness and freedom.

-Our blog is mainly made up of two categories – travels and make money (online).
 We believe that travelling opens up a whole new world of wonderful experiences that we will cherish for the rest of our lives.
 By sharing those experiences and adventures (or the lack thereof) in this blog, we hope to inspire our readers.
 We will also include guides, tips, even mistakes we’ve made and much more so you can gain insights on the joys and challenges of travelling.

 Also, this blog will serve as our outlet to continue our creative juices flowing, if there are still any left and hold Mr Alzheimer and his cohorts at bay.
 Furthermore, we aim to connect with people around the world with whom we share the same passion.
 We want to make new friends, exchange notes and possibly meet them on the road.
 We want to hear from you, please follow us and do get in touch.

 In my early years I hid my tears

 To catch the love that I’d heard of

 Now there’s a world of illusion and fantasy